Heavy Cream 101: Nutrition Facts and Health Effects

 5. Spicy Cream of Tomato Soup

-For a creamy tomato soup with a bit of bite, try this recipe out.
+For a creamy and spicy tomato soup, try this recipe out.

 Ingredients (Serves 4)